Apply and Finding a Pub

 - Details of any material changes that we are aware of in the commercial conditions that may have an influence on the business including any restrictions which may be put on the business

-- Details of the first year open book accounting policy
+- Details of the first year open book accounting and stocktaking policy

 - A full explanation of pre-entry training requirements and costs